2023 Guide To Start A Lucrative Mini Importation Business in Nigeria

 This helps your business gain trust from potential clients.
 This is because they know that they can reach you in the event of a bad or fraudulent transaction.

 Some aspiring entrepreneurs have complained about the difficulty of the CAC business registration.
 This is why there are different companies that offer these services.
 With some amount of money, they can register your business and get your certificate in 3–10 working days.

 Step 2: Find A Cheap And Reliable Ecommerce Website

-Ecommerce websites are those websites you can buy your products from.
+Ecommerce websites are those where you can buy products.
 It is important to observe the best online shopping practices when using these websites.
 Check the top left corner of your browser for a padlock sign when you visit these sites.
-This is very important because shopping from a fraudulent website will cause you to lose your hard-earned money.
+This is very important because shopping on a fraudulent website will cause you to lose your hard-earned money.

-You should also ensure your website choice has reasonable prices.
+You should also ensure your website of choice has reasonable prices.
 Your profit margin reduces if you add the shipping cost to expensive products.

 The next step is to perform basic research on the websites.
 You can do this by checking their ratings, reviews, and feedback score.
 This information is readily available on most search engines.
-Reviews are usually between 0 to 5 stars, while ratings range from 0 to 100.
-You should ensure the website you choose has at least a 90% rating and not less than 4-star reviews.
+Reviews are usually between 0 and 5 stars, while ratings range from 0 to 100.
+You should ensure the website you choose has at least a 90% rating and no less than 4-star reviews.
 Some of the websites successful mini importers use include Amazon, DHGate, and AliExpress.

 The last thing to do is to visit the selected website and create your account.
-This is quite easy since the information they need is not tasking.
+This is quite easy since the information they need is not time-consuming.
 The usual information required includes your name, email address, and delivery information.

 Step 3: Select Your Products